levente232/moriohub/README.md

 # Do not forget to close your conditional blocks.
 ```

+## moriod

+This folder hols re-usable code/settings for a Morio collector.

 ## Overlays

-The overlays are stored in the `overlays` folder.
+The overlays are stored in the `moriod/overlays` folder.

 These overlays extend the settings of a Morio collector.
 Refer to [the documentation on overlays][overlays] for all details.

+## Processors

+These are stram processors.
+They are stored in the `moriod/processors` folder.

 ## Watchers

-The watchers are stored in hte `watchers` folder.
+The watchers are stored in hte `moriod/watchers` folder.

 FIXME: Write documentation on this.